Restoring baby teeth is vital to avoiding child teeth removal and kids teeth fillings

 Tooth decay is a bacterial disease and treating the cavities will reduce the total numbers of decay causing bacteria in the mouth.
 This is important to help reduce the risk of bacteria passing directly to newly erupted permanent teeth (for example the 6 year old molars) and starting decay there.

-As a pediatric dentist Dr Kylie understands that decay in the baby teeth puts your child at risk of decay in the future.
-To help reduce this management of the current decay is essential combined with a thorough preventive program.
+As a Sunshine Coast pediatric dentist Dr Kylie understands that baby teeth decay puts your child at risk of decay in the future.
+To help reduce the chance of requiring child teeth removal due to decay into the future, management of the current decay is essential, combined with a thorough preventive program to avoid kids teeth filling problems in the future.